curl/everything-curl/http-requests.md

 the headers a GET response would get but *never* send a response body, even if the headers otherwise imply that one would come.
-So, adding `-X HEAD` to a command line that would otherwise do a GET will cause curl to hang, waiting for a response body that won't come.
+So, adding `-X HEAD` to a command line that would otherwise do a GET will cause curl to hang, waiting for a response body that will not come.

 When asking curl to perform HTTP transfers, it will pick the correct method based on the option so you should only rarely have to explicitly ask for